Moving to Malta from UK.

 The crime rate in Malta is considerably lower than in many EU nations.
 The country maintains a visible police presence, particularly in urban and tourist areas.
 Community policing helps strengthen trust between residents and authorities.

-For official safety guidelines, consult UK Government – Malta Safety & Security Advice.
+For official safety guidelines, consult UK Government Malta safety and security advice.

 Practical Safety Tips